 The Group maintains long term and stable relationships with its major suppliers.
 All suppliers are carefully evaluated and regularly monitored after contract ended based on a number of factors, including their price, scope of services, quality of products and services and their technical capabilities.
-Apart from the evaluation and monitory process, we manage the supply chain risk through quality controls of suppliers.
+Apart from the evaluation and monitoring process, we manage the supply chain risk through quality controls of suppliers.
 Please refer to the below table for details.

-Implemented Тур e of supplier practice Quality control • Data center service providers (for placement of physical servers) 1 For each server rack and line installation, our engineers will work with our suppliers to check if the connectivity is compatible.
-We are entitled • Computer network and data service provider (for cloud-based servers) 1 to contact our suppliers at any given time in case of any technical problems concerning network connectivity.
-We and the suppliers will work • Data line vendors ✓ closely to monitor the leased server rack and line setup. • News feed providers ✓ Our developer will verify that the news feed and financial market information are the same as • Financial market information providers ✓ what we have subscribed for.
+Тур e of supplier Implemented practice Quality control Data center service providers (for placement of physical servers) Computer network and data service provider (for cloud-based servers) Data line vendors ✓ ✓ For each server rack and line installation, our engineers will work with our suppliers to check if the connectivity is compatible.
+We are entitled to contact our suppliers at any given time in case of any technical problems concerning network connectivity.
+We and the suppliers will work closely to monitor the leased server rack and line setup.
+News feed providers ✓ Our developer will verify that the news feed and financial market information are the same as what we have subscribed for.
+Financial market information providers ✓

-The number of suppliers by geographical region is shown as below:
+The number of suppliers by geographical region for the year ended 31 March 2023 is shown as below:

-2022 2021
+2023 2022

 Hong Kong 7 7

-Singapore Spain - 1

-Spain 1 1
+Hong Kong Spain United States 1 1

-United States 4 5
+United States 4 4

-12 14
+12 12

 Having regard to the business nature and the materiality assessment of the Group, the major suppliers are not considered to impose significant environmental and social risks to the Group's business operations.
-During the process of selecting suppliers, we remind our staff to choose environmentally preferable products and services, LED lights in our office is one of the examples.
-During the year ended 31 March 2022, the Group was not aware of any major suppliers' practices that had a significant negative impact on business ethics, environmental protection, human rights and labour practices.
+During the process of selecting suppliers, we remind our staff to choose environmentally preferable products and services, LED lights in our office is one of the examples, and our management shall regularly review the environmental friendliness of the sourced products and services.
+All of the above 12 suppliers are subject to relevant supply chain policies and practices relating to engaging suppliers mentioned above.
+The Group shall regularly review the relevant policies and practices to ensure their effectiveness.
+During the year ended 31 March 2023, the Group was not aware of any major suppliers' practices that had a significant negative impact on business ethics, environmental protection, human rights and labour practices.